Download Clients¶

 How Polling Works¶

-Both loops reuse the existing session. qBittorrent only re-authenticates if the session expires (which shows up as a 403 response).
+Both loops reuse the same session. qBittorrent only re-authenticates on 403 responses.

 Cross-Seed Detection¶

-If you use cross-seed to find matching torrents across trackers, you can configure cross-seed tags on the download client.
-Any torrent tagged with one of those tags is counted separately in the cross-seed stats on the Torrents tab — so you can see how many of your torrents are cross-seeded vs. original grabs.
+Use cross-seed to find matching torrents across trackers?
+Configure cross-seed tags on the download client.
+Any torrent with one of those tags is counted separately in the cross-seed stats — so you can see how many torrents are cross-seeded vs. original grabs.

-Set the cross-seed tags in the client's settings after adding it.
-Common tags are cross-seed (the default from cross-seed) or category-based variants like cs-link-movies, cs-link-tv.
+Set cross-seed tags in the client settings after adding it.
+Common tags are cross-seed (the default) or category-based like cs-link-movies, cs-link-tv.

 For more on setting up cross-seed itself, see the cross-seed documentation.